‘The respectable classes in this city can have no conception of the condition of certain localities.

 However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a walk through Walmgate with the Lady B on a Wednesday evening may NOT be to your taste.

-the ghosts of walmgate
+waking the dead of walmgate

 Rendezvous: The Phoenix Inn.
 George Street.
 York.
 YO1 9PT